 Gore provides the defense sector with solutions that are reliable, remain in service longer and require less maintenance.

-Avionics aboard military aircrafts are designed to be more than the eyes and ears of the pilot.
+Avionics aboard military aircraft are designed to be more than the eyes and ears of the pilot.
 In addition to tasks like communication, navigation, monitoring, air flight control systems andor weather radar, avionics need to give the pilot a decisive edge in hostile environments.
 The reliability and accuracy of these systems are non-negotiable.

 Improvements in the aerospace industry lead to the need for more power performance and signal capacity.
 The ability to be updated for further enhancement has to be factored in.